Seteco/Somorrostro/Home.md

 ---

-## How it works
+## How it works?

 You run a daemon on your linux: `netdata`.
 This daemon is written in C and is extremely lightweight.
+Less than 1% CPU of single core for the thousands of metrics it collects per second.

 **netdata**: